pid1/patrIoT/README.md

 This project uses GitHub Actions to automatically generate patriotic images using OpenAI's DALL-E API once per day.
 The images are processed and stored in the repository, making them accessible via GitHub's raw content URLs.

+Clicking the right-most face button (D11) button on the MagTag plays the star spangled banner, lights red, white, and blue LEDs, and grabs the latest image from the server.

 ## MagTag Requirements

 Use the included `boot.py` to remount the internal storage as read/write after boot.
+This allows for querying, storing, and displaying the Bitmap file from GitHub.

 Hold down the left-most face button (D15) to disable this and instead allow your PC write to the CircuitPy drive over USB.

 MagTag code is written in CircuitPython.
 The following libraries are required: